kasyful/kasyful/README.md

-- 👋 Hi, Hello, Hola, Bonjour, Ni Hao 👋
+- 👋  👋

 ## 💬 a bit of myself?
-Geoscientist that highly interested in Data Science.
+Geoscientist want to be Data Geoscientist?.

 ## 📚 Interest